 The Centre for Sports Law Research is engaged in funded consultancy for both public and private bodies on issues relevant to the legal regulation of sport.
 The centre has a particular focus on the intersection between sport and European law, but is also engaged with questions on both global and national levels.

 Centre staff have produced reports and expert advice for a number of bodies, including the European Parliament, the European Commission and the House of Lords.
 Centre staff regularly give papers at professional and academic events worldwide.

-The Director of the CSLR is Professor Richard Parrish, Jean Monnet Chair of EU Sports Law and Policy.
+The director of the Centre for Sports Law Research (CSLR) is Professor Richard Parrish, Jean Monnet Chair of EU Sports Law and Policy.
 Co-ordinating CSLR activities is Adam Pendlebury with other full-time members being Dr Andrea Cattaneo and Dr Leanne O’Leary who is a member of the Court of Arbitration for Sport (CAS) panel of arbitrators.